aaronghsh/aaronghsh/README.md

 # 🚀 About Me:
 I'm Aaron Ghosh, an Electrical Engineering student at McMaster University.

 I am passionate about problem-solving, coding, and building systems that blend hardware and software.
-My interests include embedded systems, software development, digital design, and artificial intelligence.
+My interests include circuit design, software development, digital systems, and artificial intelligence.
 Outside of school, I enjoy gaming, listening to music, working out, and watching cat videos.

 Feel free to learn more about me and explore my work on my [portfolio website](https://aaronghsh.github.io).